Home Marshmello speaks out on Arty lawsuit

 Marshmello speaks out on Arty lawsuit

-Home Uncategorized Marshmello speaks out on Arty lawsuit
+Home Marshmello speaks out on Arty lawsuit

 A few months ago it was no secret that Arty had taken on Marshmello and Universal Music, suing them for copyright infringement.
 The claim was that the 2018 hit “Happier” was a direct copy of the Russian DJ’s remix of One Republic‘s “I Lived”.
 It appears Marshmello has denied the claims, indicated in court documents obtained by The Blast, and demands that the lawsuit be dropped entirely.